markjprice/web-dev-net9/docs/errata/improvements.md

 If the reader only clicks the **OData** menu item to try it out, and not any of the features that call the `Northwind.WebApi` web service, then they do not need that project running.

 In the next edition, I will either delete that step, or explain why I've put it in and list the features that require it, or if I encourage the use of Aspire from the very beginning of the book as I plan to do, then all projects will start automatically without needing to have a manual step.

+# Page 455 - Enabling an ASP.NET Core project to be tested

+> Thanks to [Moisés Sirvente](https://github.com/es-moises) for raising [this issue on April 15, 2026](https://github.com/markjprice/web-dev-net9/issues/72).

+In Step 6, I wrote, "Run the tests in the `WebServiceTests` project..."

+In the next edition I will add a note to remind the reader that it´s necessary to have the environment variables `MYSQL_USER` and `MYSQL_PWD` set because the `launchSettings.json` does not work in the test project.

 # Page 458 - Using NSubstitute to create test doubles